 The City of Sydney is a major sponsor of this significant event that attracts visitors from interstate and overseas.

-We are so lucky to live in Australia, which is why each January we celebrate our great nation.
+We are so lucky to live in Australia, which is why every January we celebrate our great nation.

-Why not mark the occasion by having a picnic with friends and family in one of the City’s beautiful parks and outdoor spaces.
+Residents and visitors can also mark the occasion by having a picnic with friends and family in one of the City’s many beautiful parks and outdoor spaces.
 They include Pirrama Park in Pyrmont, Sydney Park in St Peters, Rushcutters Bay Park, or Glebe Foreshore Parklands.